locaweb/cassette/README.md

 ### Accepting multiple services (restricting from a list)

-If you wish to have controller aceppt multiple services, use the `Cassette::Authentication::MultiServiceFilter`.
-Your config object must respond to `services` and the filter will check your controller `authentication_service` against the list or the configured service.
+If you wish to have controller aceppt multiple services, your config object must respond to `services` and the filter will check your controller `authentication_service` against the list or the configured service.

 In your initializer: